markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

-# Working with the eCHIP Tool
+# Working with the CHIP Tool

 The CHIP Tool (`chip-tool`) is a Matter controller implementation that allows to commission a Matter device into the network and to communicate with it using